hopefulweirdwonder/hopefulweirdwonder.github.io/DRAFT The Pilgrimage SRD.md

 Games using the Pilgrimage SRD are likely to be solo, prompt based journaling games about going on a trip and managing resources while holding to a code of conduct or ethics.
 When using this system, you should define four resources, one of which is a meter (Time), the other three which reflect the character's strengths.
 ## Items Required for Play
-Trekking with Pilgrimage games require a dice roller or dice (2d6, 1d8, 1d4), a piece of paper, a writing instrument, and appropriate background music if you like.
+Built on Pilgrimage games require a dice roller or dice (2d6, 1d8, 1d4), a piece of paper, a writing instrument, and appropriate background music if you like.
 ## Character Creation
 Roll 2d6 and distribute that total among the 3 Resources.
 Then set the metered resource at 6.
 Then select a Character type with their corresponding drive, cherished item, and two adjective Traits.
 Including spark tables to give the characters additional flavor.
 ## Prompts and Locations